-We are writing to ask you to complete the questionnaire for the COMPANY State Tax Department Survey on behalf of your state.
-Attached is an Excel spreadsheet containing questions.
-One column of the spreadsheet has all of your state's responses for 2013.
-An adjacent column is there for you to record your responses for 2014.
-To avoid any errors, please fill out the 2014 column even if the answer has not changed from 2013.
+We are writing to ask you to complete the questionnaire for the 2015 COMPANY State Tax Department Survey on behalf of your state.
+Attached is an Excel spreadsheet containing the questions for 2015.
+One column of the spreadsheet has all of your state's responses for 2014.
+An adjacent column is there for you to record your responses for 2015.
+To avoid any errors, please fill out the 2015 column even if the answer has not changed from 2014.

 If you would like to add or change information you have previously recorded in the comments section, please make those modifications in red font.

-If you have any questions about this or if there is any way I can help you to complete this year's questionnaire, please contact me at xxxx or (xxx) xxx-xxxx.
+If you have any questions about this or if there is any way I can help you to complete this year's questionnaire, please contact me at NAME@EMAIL or [XXX-XXX-XXXX].